DizkoDan/cyberjunx-chirpy-test/_posts/2010-04-15-the-rumor-is-that-peter-steele.md

 ---
 id: 1120
-title: 'The rumor is that Peter Steele...'
+title: 'The rumor is that Peter Steele'
 date: '2010-04-15T08:48:06-04:00'
 author: DizkoDan
 layout: post